Best electric bikes 2023 for every kind of rider

 The Giant Fastroad E+ Pro is another road-going hybrid bike with flat handlebars to promote a comfortable ride position for even the rustiest of riders, in fact we enjoyed riding this great electric hybrid road bike so much we gave it a Cycling Weekly Editor's Choice Award.

-The tyres provide plenty of squish and the ability to go lightly off-road.
+The tires provide plenty of squish and the ability to go lightly off-road.
 However on test we found the aluminium frame and fork quite stiff, which will suit those used to a traditional road bike’s feel and riders looking for a speedy commute, but worth bearing in mind if you’re used to a softer hybrid feel.

 We really liked the bike's integration of the battery, which can often be a design factor forgotten about on hybrid bikes.
 We were also really impressed to see the spec on the FastRoad, with hydraulic disc brakes and quality Shimano shifting, with a compact chainset and wide range cassette at the rear to provide plenty of gears for the hills all making an appearance.

-A great electric hybrid bike for a fair price that will have a lot of appeal to lots of different riders.
+All in all, we think it's a great electric hybrid bike for a fair price that will have a lot of appeal to lots of different riders.

 Read more: Giant FastRoad E+ Pro 2 electric bike full review